-The Kingdom of God can appear on earth, and this in the immediate future, but the members of this kingdom recognize neither rich nor poor, neither high nor low, neither labor nor capital but only the children of the one Father, and the fact—natural and yet spiritual— that all men are brothers.
+The Kingdom of God can appear on earth, and this in the immediate future, but the members of this kingdom recognize neither rich nor poor, neither high nor low, neither labour nor capital but only the children of the one Father, and the fact—natural and yet spiritual—[Page 84] that all men are brothers.
 Here lies the solution of the problem with which we are dealing.
-The spiritual Hierarchy of our planet recognizes neither group of capital or labor; it recognizes only men and brothers.
+The spiritual Hierarchy of our planet recognizes neither capital nor labour; it recognizes only men and brothers.
 The solution is, therefore, education and still more education and the adaptation of the recognized trends of the times to the vision seen by the spiritually minded and by those who love their fellowmen.

-October 1945

-[page 133]

-CHAPTER V: THE PROBLEM OF THE RACIAL MINORITIES
+CHAPTER IV - THE PROBLEM OF THE RACIAL MINORITIES

-BACK TO INDEX

-This problem is one of very great difficulty, particularly at this time and during this period of reconstruction; it is exceedingly hard also to approach it in such a manner that antagonism is not aroused.
-This is largely due to the fact that few people can view this subject in an unbiased manner or with complete impartiality.
-People are today violently pro or con most things and particularly problems which involve nationalities or racial points of view.
-This I realize and I know that, no matter what is said, antagonism will be aroused as well as agreement.
-I intend, therefore, in view of these unavoidable facts to say what I have to say in the simplest and frankest terms without fear of criticism or aspiration for favor.
-These are days when the truth should be stated and men’s minds thereby clarified.

-There are certain problems today which need ventilating and things to be said which people are afraid of saying.
-There are conditions which should be put before the tribunal of public opinion in such a manner that the situation (as it at present exists) can appear with clarity.
+[Page 85]

+CHAPTER IV

+THE PROBLEM OF THE RACIAL MINORITIES

 The racial problem is badly obscured by its historical retrospect and presentation, much of which is unsound and untrue; it is obscured also by ancient hatreds and national jealousies.
-These are inherent in human nature but are fed and fostered by prejudiced politicians and [page 134] those who are animated by ulterior and selfish intentions.
-New and rapidly arising ambitions are also fomenting the difficulty; these ambitions are right and sound, particularly in the case of the Negro —one of the minorities which I propose to consider.
-These ambitions are, however, being exploited and distorted by selfish political interests and trouble-making agencies.
+These are inherent in human nature but are fed and fostered by prejudice and those who are animated by ulterior and selfish intentions.
+New and rapidly arising ambitions are also fomenting the difficulty; these ambitions are right and sound, particularly in the case of the Negro.
+These ambitions are often exploited and distorted by selfish political interests and trouble-making agencies.
 Still other factors conditioning the racial problem are the economic distress under which so many labour today, the imperialistic control of certain nations, the lack of educational attainments, or a civilization so ancient that it is showing signs of degeneration.
 These and many other factors are everywhere present, conditioning human thinking, deluding the many affected by the problem and greatly handicapping the efforts of those who are seeking to bring about right action and develop a more balanced and constructive attitude among these minorities.
-These, along with the rest of mankind, are subject to the unerring forces of evolution and are (consciously or unconsciously) struggling towards a higher and better existence, towards more wholesome living conditions, towards more individual and racial freedom and a much higher level of right human relations.
+Minorities, along with the rest of mankind, are subject to the unerring forces of evolution and are struggling towards a higher and better existence, towards more wholesome living conditions, towards more individual and racial freedom and a much higher level of right human relations.